phaustin/michel-orgmode/README.md

-Michel is your friendly mate that helps you managing your todo list.
-It can push/pull flat text files to google tasks.
+Michel-orgmode is a fork of [michel](https://github.com/chmduquesne/michel) which serves as a bridge between an [org-mode](http://orgmode.org/) textfile and a google-tasks task list.
+It can push/pull org-mode text files to/from google tasks.

 Usage
 =====